smazcw3/airflow-docker/README.md

 + We can monitor tasks with Flower.
 In order to access Flower, we have to do `docker-compose down && docker-compose --profile flower up -d`.
 To check, open a web browser and go to `localhost:5555`
 + We can restart airflow through docker by `docker-compose down && docker-compose up -d`
++ `docker ps` lists all running containers in docker engine.
++ `docker-compose ps` lists containers related to images declared in docker-compose file

+Airflow has several parameters to tune your tasks and DAGs concurrency.
+Starting from the configuration settings

++ parallelism / AIRFLOW__CORE__PARALELISM
+	- This defines the maximum number of task instances that can run in Airflow per scheduler.
+By default, you can execute up to 32 tasks at the same time.
+If you have 2 schedulers: 2 x 32 = 64 tasks.
+	- What value to define here depends on the resources you have and the number of schedulers running.

++ max_active_tasks_per_dag / AIRFLOW__CORE__MAX_ACTIVE_TASKS_PER_DAG
+	- This defines the maximum number of task instances allowed to run concurrently in each DAG.
+By default, you can execute up to 16 tasks at the same time for a given DAG across all DAG Runs.

++ max_active_runs_per_dag / AIRFLOW__CORE__MAX_ACTIVE_RUNS_PER_DAG
+	- This defines the maximum number of active DAG runs per DAG.
+By default, you can have up to 16 DAG runs per DAG running at the same time.